deep-research/astrological-research-tool/README.md

 * A full stack astrological application built with React and Mongoose.
 [The Astrological Research Tool](https://astrological-research-tool.herokuapp.com/)

+### Project Concept

+* Store astrological data without any mythological symbolism.
+* Users can study the data to test out different methods of interpretation.

+### Project Functionality
+* The user can enter new events without logging in.
+* The user must login to save events on their personal account.
+* Saved events appear once the user logs into the website.
+* Saved events can be removed.

 ### Getting Started

 * You can see a working version of this project in the link above, or install it on your computer with the instructions below.